Amlan66/WebpageSearchRAGPlugin/README.md

 ## 💡 Key Insights

-### Answering Your Doubts

-#### 1. Do we need MCP server running locally?
-**No**, not for this implementation.
-We replaced MCP with FastAPI for simpler HTTP communication between Chrome extension and Python backend.
-The agentic components are integrated directly into FastAPI.
+### Current Workflow (Manual Colab Indexing)

-#### 2. Handling Colab GPU accessibility
+#### 1. Indexing Happens Only in Colab
-**Solution implemented**:
+- All webpage content fetching and embedding generation happens in Google Colab
+- Uses GPU-accelerated `nomic-embed-text` model via Sentence Transformers
+- Creates `index.bin`, `metadata.json`, and `url_index_cache.json`
-- Index is managed locally in `faiss_cache/`
+- You manually download these files and place them in `faiss_cache/` locally

-- Colab is optional for GPU-accelerated indexing
+#### 2. Local Agent is Read-Only
+- The local agent **only searches** the pre-built index
+- It does NOT create or update the index
-- Falls back to local Ollama embeddings if Colab unavailable
+- Uses local Ollama (`nomic-embed-text`) only for query embeddings
-- Can download index from Colab to local periodically
-- `url_index_cache.json` hash checking determines what needs updating
+- All indexing must be done through the Colab workflow

-#### 3. Chrome plugins with Python?
+#### 3. Chrome Extension is the UI
 **Hybrid approach**:
 - Chrome extension: JavaScript (popup.js, content.js, background.js)
-- Backend agent: Python (agentic components)
+- Backend agent: Python (FastAPI with agentic components)
 - Communication: HTTP REST API
-- Extension sends page content → Python processes → Extension displays results
+- Extension sends search queries → Python searches FAISS → Extension displays results

-#### 4. Integrating nomic-embed-text
+#### 4. Change Detection with MD5 Hashing
-**Two options**:
-- **Local**: Ollama with nomic-embed-text (in EmbeddingService)
-- **Colab**: Sentence Transformers on GPU (faster)
-- Agent automatically tries local first, can fall back to Colab
+- `url_index_cache.json` stores MD5 hash of each webpage's content
+- When re-indexing, Colab checks if content changed
+- If unchanged, skips re-indexing (saves time)
+- If changed, removes old chunks and adds new ones (no duplicates)

 ## 🎯 Critical Design Decisions

-1. **Local vs Colab Indexing**: Local agent manages search, Colab handles heavy embedding generation
+1. **Manual Workflow**: No automatic syncing or ngrok - you control when indexing happens
+2. **Colab-Only Indexing**: Heavy embedding work happens on GPU in Colab
+3. **Local-Only Search**: Fast search with local FAISS and Ollama embeddings
-2. **Change Detection**: MD5 hashing of content (same as example3.py)
+4. **Change Detection**: MD5 hashing prevents duplicate entries and detects updates
-3. **Chunking**: Same strategy as example3.py (256 words, 40 overlap)
+5. **Chunking**: Same strategy as example3.py (256 words, 40 overlap)
-4. **Memory Persistence**: JSON files for state, FAISS binary for vectors
-5. **Excluded Sites**: Hardcoded list in perception layer
+6. **Smart Highlighting**: Multi-strategy text matching with neon green highlight
+7. **Privacy First**: All data stays in your Colab and local machine

 ---